A Grand New Theory of Life's Evolution on Earth

 Then one particular type of animal—those of the genus Homo—figure out fire.
 Fire lets us cook, which may have allowed us to get more nutrition out of the same food.
 It lets us forge labor-saving metal tools.
 It lets us create fertilizer through the Haber-Bosch process to grow food on industrial scales.
 It lets us burn fossils fuels for energy.

-This is only a short summary, but I encourage you to read the essay in full.
-It’s highly readable despite being published in an academic journal.
+This is only a short summary, but I encourage you to read the essay in full; it’s highly readable despite being published in an academic journal.
 Judson is a writer by profession; she’s the author of the best-selling Dr. Tatiana's Sex Advice to All Creation, and she recently reviewed a book on the octopus for The Atlantic.

 Aside from the big thematic framework, the essay is packed with small insights that will make you sit up a bit straighter and think a bit harder.
 (My favorite is her description of how viruses operate as “agents of death,” and play a significant role in the evolution of early microbes.)
 “I think any paper that can elicit that response regardless of the field is cool, especially us for jaded scientists who are often like ah yeah yeah” says Noah Fierer, a microbiologist at the University of Colorado, who also called the paper a “must read” for microbiology students.